gengshan-y/VCN/README.md

 ## Pre-trained models
 #### To test on any two images
-Run point-vec.ipynb.
-It will give you following flow visualizations with color and vectors.
+Running point-vec.ipynb. gives you the following flow visualizations with color and vectors.

 <img src="figs/kitti-test-42.png" width="300">
 <img src="figs/kitti-test-42-vec.png" width="300">